Connect with others who understand.

 • Light and other sensory sensitivity

-Most treatment options for morning migraines are the same as those for other types of migraines.
+Most treatment options for morning migraine are the same as those for other types of migraine.

-Try To Address the Underlying Causes of Morning Migraines
+Try To Address the Underlying Causes of Morning Migraine

 Understanding what’s causing your morning migraine attacks will help you to consider which treatment and management options will be the most useful for you.
 If your morning migraine attacks are connected to insomnia, for example, it’s a good idea to see a doctor or sleep specialist to address the insomnia.

-• Keep a migraine journal to track the occurrence, duration, and severity of migraine attacks and help you identify potential triggers, such as foods, medication withdrawal, or weather changes.
+• Keep a migraine diary to track when migraine attacks happen, how long they last, and how severe they are.
+This might help you identify potential triggers, such as certain food, medication withdrawal, or weather changes.

-• Find ways to relieve stress through lifestyle changes or activities, such as yoga or meditation.
+• Find ways to relieve stress through calming lifestyle changes or activities, such as yoga or meditation.

 • Stay hydrated.